str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 * They use weighting of their sampling and classifiers to reflect the balance or unbalance of the data
 * They use majority voting (every tree in the forest votes) to classify a sample

-Ada-boost Algorithm [Zhu, et al.]:
+Ada-boost Algorithm example [Zhu, et al.]:
 <ul>N Samples, M classifiers, W weights, C classifications, K classes, Pi product</ul>
 <ol><li>Initialize the observation weights wi = 1/n, i = 1, 2, . . . , n.</li>
 <li>For m = 1 to M:</li><ol>